knguyen13/KBL/blinky.md

 Handheld toy with 3 LED's and 3 buttons, containing various games and light show sequences.

 ***Design***
-This project uses an atmega328p to interact with 3 buttons and 3 LED's.
+This project uses an atmega328p to interact with 3 push-buttons and 3 LED's.
 Contains an ICSP header to flash fw onto the device via PICkit 4.